HazardDede/rpi-services/README.md

 Gratz!
 You are now running a docker featured multi-purpose raspberry server.

+TODO: Describe the docker-compose wrapper file and the environment variables

 ## RPI-Monitor

 I use [RPI-Monitor](http://rpi-experiences.blogspot.de/p/rpi-monitor.html) to monitor service and the raspberry overall health.